 Best Dental Assistant Schools in Delaware

 If you want to start a hands-on career in dentistry, becoming a dental assistant is one of the fastest ways to enter the field.
+The good news: in Delaware, you can train and apply for roles upon completion.

 Here’s what you need to know to choose the right program and meet state requirements.

-Dental Assistant Requirements in Delaware
+Dental assistant requirements in Delaware

 Delaware does not have a separate license for entry-level dental assistants.
 However, there are specific rules if you want to perform radiography (X-rays) or expanded functions.